 Crypto Trading Bot Safety: API Keys, Permissions, and Risk Controls (2026 Guide)

-A practical safety guide for crypto trading bots: trade-only API keys, permissions, encryption expectations, and the operational risk controls that prevent one bad day from wiping you out.
+A practical safety guide for crypto trading bots: trade-only API keys, permissions, encryption expectations, and operational risk controls that help reduce large loss events.

 Vantixs Team